 I’ve been using Figma on iPad since the fall of 2019, and every new release of Figma and/or iPadOS—and more recently, Figurative—has brought about improvements to the experience.

 For a device not officially supported by Figma, this is pretty heartening to see.
 It’s also interesting to see job postings from Figma that include creating a better experience on tablets.
 At Config 2021, Figma announced a new mobile app (currently in beta) that currently lets you view Figma files.
 Given the web-first nature of Figma and Figurative as a proof point, it’s very possible to imagine that app supporting some level of editing in the future.

 I love Figma.
 It’s an awesome design tool.

 With the inclusion of first-class mouse support on iPadOS and the debut of Figurative, Figma on iPad Pro got a big boost.
 It’s at the point where I can leave my laptop at work and rely on the iPad Pro for most work tasks.
-Only large files, a regression in Apple Pencil performance, and plugin support/development prevent me from cutting the cord completely.
+Only large files, browser memory limits, and plugin support/development prevent me from cutting the cord completely.

 It’s definitely worth giving Figma a test drive with Figurative, especially if you want to use iPad Pro to “scratch that design itch” while away from a laptop.

 In earlier articles, I said I’d prefer Figma to continue focusing on improving its software on Mac and Windows rather than add mobile support to the mix.
 I still believe that because I’m still hungry for upgrades such as component states and improvements to Auto Layout.